 - A centre for postgraduate study encouraging use of the excellent facilities for legal history research in Exeter and South West England.

 - A forum for public lectures, conferences and seminars open to all sharing an interest in legal history.
 Whether legal history is your primary focus or background to more contemporary research, you are welcome to join us!

-- A resource for scholars, members of the legal profession, judiciary and local historians with an interest in the discipline
+- A resource for scholars, members of the legal profession, judiciary and local historians with an interest in the discipline.

 - A conduit for information about legal history events and scholarship.